Accounting Cost-Volume-Profit Analysis

 Contribution Margin Ratio

-The above equation can also be read as "How much sales, in dollars, do we need to generate to cover all fixed costs and have zero profit?"
+The equation above can also be read as "How much sales, in dollars, do we need to generate to cover all fixed costs and have zero profit?"

 Break-even Sales in Units =